ychunhui/refarch-cognitive-analytics/docs/flow/README.md

 Customer Information is currently planned to run and be maintained on system Z.

 An Extract Transform Load job, or other script running on-premise ingests customer information from DB2 running on mainframe into the DB2 Warehouse running on IBM cloud private on Z. Items [12] in diagram above.
 (Alternatively, IBM Information Server products can be used to move data).
+We have also used the Db2 Warehouse 'remote tables' features to remote connect to the DB2 table (see [this note](../data/README.md) for details).
 The current implementation is using a Java based implementation of the customer service, using a micro service approach, see the explanation in [this project](https://github.com/ibm-cloud-architecture/refarch-integration-services)

 IBM DSX running on ICP uses the data persisted in DB2 Warehouse (Item [11]) to train a model to predict customer churn (Item [10]).
 The machine learning / jupyter notebook explanations are in [this note]().